jmon360/FashionMNIST-CNN-/README.md

 ## 🧪 Project Motivation

-This was developed as a final project for Can Code Communites to demonstrate end-to-end neural network training, evaluation, and hyperparameter tuning on a real-world image classification task.
+This was developed as a final project for AI & Machine Learning with Can Code Communities to demonstrate end-to-end neural network training, evaluation, and hyperparameter tuning on a real-world image classification task.
 The model is lightweight yet expressive, and the training process is fully modular for reuse in future experiments.
-Special thanks to my instructor Pat.
+Special thanks to my instructor, Pat.

 ---
 ## 🧰 Dependencies

 Install these using `pip install -r requirements.txt`: